Full range water purification with the goal to supply drinking water.

 - Activated Carbon Filtration, the remaining chloramines which may have been formed during the shock-chloration step as well as any chlorine and hypochlorite, are removed by the AC-filter.
 Micropollutants such as medical compounds, phenols and HPA are also retained.
 This step improves color, taste and odor of the water.

 - Microfiltration removes part of the resistant bacteria and colloides fixed on fine particles, as well as carbon particles from the AC-filter.

 Depending on the quality of the inlet water, the following finishing treatments can be added:

 - Ultrafiltration.
-Ultrafiltration removes any remaining viruses, organic macromolecules, dissolved organic compounds and eliminates residual turbidity..
+Ultrafiltration removes any remaining viruses, organic macromolecules, as well as dissolved organic compounds.
+It also eliminates residual turbidity.

 - Nanofiltration: Nanofiltration removes any multivalent ions (sulfates, phosphates, calcium, Zn2+, Al3+ .. ) as well as pesticides.

-- Oceanef: The Oceanef unit produces bleach used in the process (for the production of Ferilec coagulant and for the functioning of Reducelf), but this Bleach can be recovered and sold for domestic disinfecton application.
+- Oceanef: The Oceanef unit produces bleach used in the process (for the production of Ferilec coagulant and for the Reducelf), but this bleach can be recovered and sold for domestic disinfecton applications.
 The Oceanef uses a saturated salt NaCl solution to produce bleach via electrolysis.

 The NVAqua units can be customized:

 · NVAqua UF-480: 500 m3 / day, with ultrafiltration,